input/tcod-base/docs/stairs.md

 - `stairs_up` and `stairs_down` entities are drawn on the relevant maps
 - keyboard controls (`<` and `>`) are added for taking stairs up/down
-- when the respective keyboard controls are pressed, a `TakeStairs` action is executed
+- when the respective keyboard controls are pressed, a `TakeStairsAction` is executed
-- the `TakeStairs` action checks if the move is valid and, if so, the player moves from one map to another
+- the `TakeStairsAction` checks if the move is valid and, if so, the player moves from one map to another

 ### Code